 - 1. Open the config.ttl with an editor of your choice. - 2.
-Set the update source: - Update via TFTP download: Set VarTftpDownload = 1 In case of an update via TFTP, the network settings of the config.ttl file needs to be completed (for example: set the IP address, set the network mask). - Update via RS232 download: Set VarTftpDownload = 0.
-The Update via RS232 is not recommended, because it will take a very long time. - Configure the status of the root file system: Set VarRootFileSystemStatus to 1 for read and write or to 0 for read only - 4.
-Select the status of the overlay filesystem (see "Overlay Filesystem" on page 76) (unionFS): Set VarOverlayStatus to 1 to be activated or to 0 for being deactivated - 5.
+Set the update source: - a.
+Update via TFTP download: Set VarTftpDownload = 1 In case of an update via TFTP, the network settings of the config.ttl file needs to be completed (for example: set the IP address, set the network mask). - b.
+Update via USB download: Set VarTftpDownload = 0.
+For updating the device via USB you need a USB storage device with a minimum size of 128MB (FAT32 format). - 3.
+Configure the status of the root file system: Set VarRootFileSystemStatus to 1 for read and write or to 0 for read only - 4.
+Select the status of the overlay filesystem (see "Overlay Filesystem" on page 79) (unionFS): Set VarOverlayStatus to 1 to be activated or to 0 for being deactivated - 5.
 Select the components that shall be updated: - a.
 Go to the sub section "Components to be installed".
 By default all components are set to 1 and will be updated. - b.
 Set all components that must be updated to 1.
-Set each component to 0 when it is not needed to be updated.

-6. Save your settings and close the file.
+Set each component to 0 when it is not needed to be updated. - 6.
+Save your settings and close the file.

 The complete update procedure will be logged in a file.
-The default name of this log file is tc1\updater.log.
+The default name of this log file is tc3g_updater.log.